mozilla/uniffi-rs/docs/manual/src/internals/rendering_foreign_bindings.md

   - The other match lives in the Rust code.
 We map each `Type` variant to a implementation of the `CodeType` trait that renders identifiers and names related to the type, including:
     - The name of the type in the foreign language
-    - The name of the `FFIConverter` class
+    - The name of the `FfiConverter` class
     - The name of the initialization function
     - See
       [`KotlinCodeOracle::create_code_type()`](https://github.com/mozilla/uniffi-rs/blob/470740289258e1f06171a976d8e15978f028e391/uniffi_bindgen/src/bindings/kotlin/gen_kotlin/mod.rs#L198-L230)